A List of Smells Squirrels Hate

 Squirrels can be lovable, however they can also be major pests, wreaking havoc in gardens and eating almost everthing in sight.
 If you wish to keep the frustrating rodents far from your property, you can often repel them by using different smells they intensely dislike.

 With a fondness for fresh fruits, veggies, and flowers, the common squirrel has spelled trouble for home garden enthusiasts.
 From Maine to Montana, these crafty pests yank geraniums from window boxes, pluck cherry tomatoes from their vines, and strip apple trees like expert pickers.
 Though their foraging forays can occur any time of year, a squirrel’s raid in fall can drive a gardener nuts.
-When getting rid of pests we highly recommend professional Ohio squirrel control service.
+When getting rid of pests we highly recommend a professional Ohio squirrel control service.

 Squirrels are especially active in fall as they stock up for wintertime.
 They do not hibernate (although they may “lie low” through cold snaps), so their underground storage are essential winter warehouses.
 They have a strong instinct for hoarding food, which helps them to endure.
 Gray squirrels stow away food by hiding it in a scattered fashion around their territory.